Learn Spanish While Driving: 8 Efficient Ways to Transform Your Car into a Classroom

 Some popular Spanish language artists that you might want to check out include Enrique Iglesias, Romeo Santos, Shakira, Juan Luis Guerra, Alejandro Sanz, Gloria Estefan, David Bisbal, Melendi and Juanes.

-5. Play Word Games
+6. Play Spanish Word Games

-Any kind of word game will work, even one you invent yourself.
 Ever play a game in the car just to pass the time?
 That’s the idea here, but you’ll be substituting the usual English words with your Spanish vocabulary.

-You can also play a version of the license plate game.
+• You can also play a version of the license plate game.
 Try making Spanish phrases using words that start with each letter of the license plate in front of you.
 Just don’t focus so hard on the plates that you forget to watch the road.

 All of these tips work if you’re alone in the car.
+Any kind of word game will work, even one you invent yourself.
 If you have a passenger along with you, all the better!
-You can take your Spanish studies a step further by enlisting their help.

-6. Use Navigation Apps in Spanish
+7. Use Navigation Apps in Spanish

 Navigation Device in Car

 Try switching your phone’s language settings to Spanish and turning on navigation when you leave the house.
-Ideally, try this out if you already know how to get to your destination—this way, you can listen along to the navigation in a relaxed way and pay attention to the Spanish directions.
+Ideally, try this out if you already know how to get to your destination.
+This way, you can listen along to the navigation in a relaxed way and pay attention to the Spanish directions.

 Popular navigation apps like Waze, Google Maps and Apple Maps all have the option to change the language to Spanish.
 You can even enable these apps to accept voice commands (in Spanish!) so you can just say your destination out loud.
-For example, with Waze, you can ask it about your estimated arrival time or get it to check for the nearest gas station.

-7. Observe Your Surroundings
+8. Observe Your Surroundings in Spanish

+Ever played “I Spy” on a long car trip?
 You can do the same in your car.
-This trick is simple: just pay attention to your surroundings and try to describe what you’re seeing in Spanish.
+This trick is simple: pay attention to your surroundings and describe what you see in Spanish.

-If you’re an absolute beginner, maybe start with just trying to identify ten objects on your commute that you can name in Spanish.
+If you’re an absolute beginner, maybe start with just trying to identify 10 objects on your commute that you can name in Spanish.
 These can be things as simple as calle (street), coche (car) or sol (sun).
+If you’re a little further along in your language learning, try giving yourself a script to target specific vocabulary lists or grammatical structures.

 • Making comparisons: Challenge yourself to make ten comparisons between things you see on your commute, incorporating as many different nouns and adjectives as you want.